Preparing for a Successful Rollout of Jama Connect®

 Implementation

-• Future State (Goals) and the Positive Business Outcomes when those goals are achieved
+• Future State Goals and the positive outcomes if those goals are met

-• Key Capabilities that are required to unlock those Positive Business Outcomes
+• Key Capabilities required to achieve those outcomes

 Decision-Making